ascend4/ascend4/DER.md

   structures in `slv_system_t`, analogous to existing `WHEN`/boundary lowering, rather than having solver engines reach back into compiler `Statement` trees at runtime
+- in Phase 1A, IDA is the intended execution path for `REINIT`; LSODE should reject models that require `WHEN`/boundary event handling, and CMSlv may safely ignore `REINIT` actions since they are not part of its algebraic conditional solve semantics
 - guards should remain free of `der(...)` in v1
 - branch switching may change active equations, but should not change the canonical differential state set